Three takeaways from Kings 136-134 loss to Lakers

 De’Aaron Fox continues to dominate the fourth

 Fox was having a ho-hum game on Saturday until he completely exploded in the fourth quarter, scoring 17 of his 34 points.
 For whatever reason, Fox has a special type of confidence and execution in the fourth.
-He just always seems to get to the spots he wants to.
+He just always seems to get to the spots he wants in that period.

 Fox is returning to his early season form of dominating on a near-nightly basis, although that hasn’t quite translated into wins yet for Sacramento.
 If Fox continues this play and the Kings can win a few more of these close games, there is a real chance Sacramento can have two players in Salt Lake City for the All-Star game.